 Based on their data, the researchers suggest that teachers stop during lessons and ask students to reflect and comment on the accuracy of what they just played.

-This could then be the basis for teaching students strategies like mentally singing the opening phrase before playing, or looking at the music to identify potential trouble spots, or remembering to think about the tempo or key before they play.
+This could then be the basis for teaching students strategies like mentally singing a phrase before playing it, or looking at the music to identify potential trouble spots, or remembering to think about the tempo or key before they play.

 Their other suggestion was to occasionally take a momentary time-out in lessons and ask students to demonstrate how they would practice a tricky section.
 To see how they approach listening and problem-solving – to essentially practice practicing in lessons.